Global fit to $b \to c\tau\nu$ anomalies as of Spring 2024: Conclusions and discussion

 \section{Conclusions and discussion}

-In this work, we revisited our previous phenomenological investigation and presented a statistical analysis of the LFU violation in $R_{D^{(*)}}$, including the new experimental data from the LHCb and Belle~II experiments.
+In this work, we revisited our previous phenomenological investigation and presented the statistical analysis of the LFU violation in $R_{D^{(*)}}$, including the new experimental data from the LHCb and Belle~II experiments.
 Starting with the re-evaluation of the generic formulae for $R_{D^{(*)}}$ by employing the recent development of the $B\to D^{(\ast)}$ transition form factors, we examined the NP possibility with the low-energy effective Lagrangian as well as the LQ models.
-In addition to the constraints from the low-energy observables and the high-$p_T$ mono-$\tau$ search at LHC, the predictions on the relevant observables of $R_\Upsilon$, $R_{\Jpsi}$, and the tau polarizations $P_{\tau}^{D^{(*)}}$ are evaluated.
+In addition to the constraints from the low-energy observables and the high-$p_T$ mono-$\tau$ search at LHC, the predictions on the relevant observables of $R_\Upsilon$, $R_{\Jpsi}$, and the $\tau$ polarizations $P_{\tau}^{D^{(*)}}$ are evaluated.

 To be precise, we performed the $\chi^2$ fit to the experimental measurements of $R_{D^{(*)}}$ and the $D^*$ polarization $F_L^{D^*}$.
 This updated analysis shows that the present data deviates from the SM predictions at $\sim 4\sigma$ level.
 Our fit result is summarized in Table~\ref{tab:fit:singlereal} with Eqs.~\eqref{eq:complex_start}--\eqref{eq:fit_CSL_complex_withBc} for the single-operator scenarios, and Table~\ref{tab:fit:leptoquark} with Eqs.~\eqref{eq:LQfit_start}--\eqref{eq:LQfit_end}, \eqref{eq:U2result} for the single-LQ scenarios.
-The NP fit improvements compared with the SM one are visualized by Pull as usual, and it was found that the SM-like vector operator still gives the best Pull.
+The NP fit improvements compared with the SM one are visualized by Pull as usual, and it is found that the SM-like vector operator still gives the best Pull.

 Due to the new LHCb and Belle~II results, the experimental world average has slightly come close to the SM predictions of $R_D$ and $R_{D^*}$.
-This change altered the previous situations that the scalar NP solutions to the $b \to c \tau \nu$ anomaly had been disfavored.
-Namely, the scalar NP interpretations have been revived now.
+Moreover, the recent $F_L^{D^*}$ result from the LHCb made the experimental value consistent with the SM prediction.
+These changes altered the previous situations that the scalar and tensor NP solutions to the $b \to c \tau \nu$ anomaly had been disfavored.
+Namely, the scalar and tensor NP interpretations have been revived now.
 On the other hand, it is found that the results of the LQ scenarios do not drastically change compared with the previous fit.

 As it was pointed out in the literature, the precise measurements of the polarization observables $P_{\tau}^{D^{(*)}}$ and $F_L^{D^*}$ have the potential to distinguish the NP scenarios.
 In Figs.~\ref{fig:EFTprediction} and \ref{fig:LQprediction}, we show our predictions of $P_{\tau}^{D}$ and $P_{\tau}^{D^{*}}$ for the possible NP scenarios.
 One can make sure that the single-operator NP scenario explaining the $b \to c \tau \nu$ anomaly can be identified by the $P_{\tau}^{D^{(*)}}$ measurements, which may be available at the Belle~II experiment.
 On the other hand, the general LQ scenarios are hard to be distinguished due to predicting wide ranges of $P_{\tau}^{D^{(*)}}$.
 Once the LQ model with restricted interactions is constructed, however, we see that the $P_{\tau}^{D^{(*)}}$ measurement has significant potential to probe the LQ signature.
 The high energy collider search is also important since the high-$p_T$ lepton search at the LHC can directly probe the NP interactions affecting the LFU ratios.